CzternastyHembre/IT1901-ITP/docs/Release 2/README.md

 - Checking the quality of the code with spotbugs (**spotbugs-maven-plugin**) Spotbugs is another maven-plugin that analyzes the code for regular bugs.

-- Checkstyle was used to make sure that the developers write Java code for uses the same standard.
-This was used by the developers by downloading a plugin for the IDEA and using the same XML document as a standard.
+- Enuring writing Java code standard with chechstyle (**checkstyle-maven-plugin**) Checkstyle is a maven-plugin that makes sure the developers are writing clean and readable code.

-Jacoco and Spotbugs run when using the **maven-verify lifecycle.**
+All of the plugins are run using the **verify** lifecycle.

-While checkstyle is used withing the IDEA.

 ### Tests
 We have created tests to check if the method, logic and features in the different classes function as they are intended to.